 This general timeline is fleshed out in the information that follows with recommendations and resources that may be helpful along the way.
 Industrial hemp is new to U.S. farmers and while there is a lot of potential, there are also a lot of potential pitfalls to be mindful of along the way.
-KHC recommends attending a hemp field day and connecting with existing producers and your processing partner for support throughout the process.

-United State Department of Agriculture's Hemp Producer Licensing
+United State Department of Agriculture's Hemp Producer

-- \$25 Fingerprinting at local law enforcement agency - (\$25 is the rate charged at the Sedgwick County Law Enforcement Training Center, fees in most areas of the state are likely similar) - \$18 FBI Criminal History Report Application fee - \$0 USDA Licensing Fee Find out more and apply here - \$125 Crop Sampling Fee - Estimate per lot for USDA licensed hemp sampling contractor and DEA licensed lab test
+- \$25 Fingerprinting at local law enforcement - (\$25 is the rate charged at the Sedgwick County Law Enforcement Training Center, fees in most areas of the state are likely similar) - \$18 FBI Criminal History Report Application fee - \$0 USDA Licensing Fee - \$125 Crop Sampling Fee - Estimate per lot for USDA licensed hemp sampling contractor

-In 2025, Kansas transitioned hemp producer licensure from the state's department of agriculture to the USDA.
+Kansas recently transitioned hemp producer licensure from the state's department of agriculture to the USDA.
 USDA hemp producer licenses are issued for a three year term.
 Find out more and apply here.